KnicheNoir/KnicheNoir-Deluxe/README.md

-# The Astrian Key: A User Manual for Existence
+# The Astrian Key™: A User Manual for Existence

 The Astrian Key is an instrument designed to answer the single most profound question a human can ask: **"Why?"**